 Hamilton first joined The Toro Company in 1988 as a marketing intern.
 The following year he joined the Company full-time and prior to December 2006 held various positions in sales and marketing.

 Hamilton earned a bachelor’s degree in financial economics and biology from Gustavus Adolphus College in Saint Peter, Minnesota and an MBA from the University of Minnesota – Carlson School of Management.
-He serves on the board of directors of The Toro Foundation.
+He serves on the boards of directors of The Toro Foundation and the National Golf Foundation.

 Renee Peterson joined The Toro Company as vice president, finance and CFO in 2011 from Eaton Corporation.
 Her background also includes extensive work experience with Honeywell International.
 She was appointed Treasurer in July 2013.